voxpupuli/beaker/docs/how_to/debug_beaker_tests.md

 # Debug beaker tests

-beaker includes [pry-byebug](https://github.com/deivid-rodriguez/pry-byebug), a gem that combines two powerful related tools: pry and byebug
+beaker can use [pry-byebug](https://github.com/deivid-rodriguez/pry-byebug), a gem that combines two powerful related tools: pry and byebug.
+It falls back to [debug](https://github.com/ruby/debug) if pry is unavailable.

 ### What is Pry?